 Next Deadline: Monday, May 3 2021, 8:00am, Task 2-4

 This page is meant as additional information and hints, for questions not answered here, try one of the support channels.

 The tools and code are generally made for Linux, though porting cacheutils to Windows is possible.
 We do not provide a windows library for task 4, you will need to develop this on linux.
 However, all tasks, including task 4, should work in WSL (with the exception of code that relies on virtual to physical memory translation, such as the

 Prime+Probe calibration tool).
 The cache template attack reference is also only provided as a linux binary.

-Some things *can* be done in VMs, but in general we recommend solving the tasks on native Linux, to avoid any issues.
+Similar to WSL, most things can be done in VMs, but in general we recommend solving the tasks on native Linux, to avoid any issues.

 It is very helpful to use cpupower or cpufreq-utils to set the system to performance mode (”sudo cpupower -c all set -b 0”).
 It will make your results more reliable and reproducible.

 Do not rely on the threshold the calibration tools suggest.
 We provided you with the knowledge to choose a good threshold for a reason.
 Use your knowledge and choose a good threshold on your own.